Brett-Tanner/Journal/2024/Sep_24.md

   - For curriculum team/admins to look at
   - like the input view but minimal
   - maybe sorted by the level they moved to and just showing name/prev level/score
-- Automatically (for kidsUP):
-  - [] Create default teacher and class when new schools create
-  - [] Add uploaded students to their school's default class
 - [] Add reviews to lessons
   - [] Need stars and text
   - [] Text pops up after star rating given